mesh029/CCNA-PacketTracer/README.md

- #Steps for the Spanning Tree Protocol to Converge
+ # Steps for the Spanning Tree Protocol to Converge

-** 1. Elect one root bridge per layer 2 domain/ elect one designated port per segment**
+ 1. Elect one root bridge per layer 2 domain/ elect one designated port per segment
 - Elect one switch to be a root bridge

-** 2. Elect a root port per non root switch**
+ 2. Elect a root port per non root switch
 - For the others, we elect a root port

-** 3. Elect one designated port per segment**
+ 3. Elect one designated port per segment
 - A segment is a link between two switches